Kabe0/AVObj/README.md

 If you have any new ideas and want to contribute to the projet let me know.
 The point of this utility was to grow and I am more than willing and happy to see the codebase expanded on!

 ##License##
+Copyright (c) 2013-2014 Ian Carson <icarson2@live.ca> - linkedIn <http://lnkd.in/9qJWap>
+You are free to use any AVObj project in any other project (even commercial projects) as long as the copyright header is left intact.
 [MIT License](http://www.opensource.org/licenses/mit-license.php)